criteo/command-launcher/gh-pages/content/en/docs/overview/built-in-commands.md

 ## login

 Store your credentials securely and pass them to managed commands when requested and under your agreements.
-More details see: [Managed resources](../resources)
+For more details see: [Managed resources](../resources)

 ## update

-Check updates for command launcher and managed commands.
+Check updates for the Command Launcher and any managed commands.

 ## version

-Return command launcher version information.
+Return Command Launcher version information.

 ## package